chauvinSimon/lingue/README.md

 - Some adjectives/verbs/expressions in **[:3rd_place_medal: THIRD RANK](#3rd_place_medal-third-rank)**.
 - In each table, the rows are sorted alphabetically according to the French entry.

+:construction: WORK IN PROGRESS: still need to make a final review, especially for Spanish and German :warning:

 ---

 # :1st_place_medal: FIRST RANK